cakephp/docs/en/core-utility-libraries/time.rst

     Time::$defaultLocale = 'es-ES';

-From now on, date will be displayed in the Spanish preferred format, unless a different locale is specified directly in the formatting method.
+From now on, dates will be displayed in the Spanish preferred format, unless a different locale is specified directly in the formatting method.

 Likewise, it is possible to alter the default formatting string to be used for